aws-cloudformation/cloudformation-cli-typescript-plugin/README.md

 **Installation**

-Because this is a developer preview, you still need to install the plugin using [pip](https://pypi.org/project/pip/) from GitHub.
+Because this is a developer preview, you still need to install the plugin from GitHub using [pip](https://pypi.org/project/pip/).

 ```shell
 pip3 install git+https://github.com/eduardomourar/cloudformation-cli-typescript-plugin.git#egg=cloudformation-cli-typescript-plugin